zerong7777-boop/awesome-fmri-encoding-decoding/README.md

 – Multi-subject fMRI-to-video retrieval using multimodal LLMs to ground semantic similarity between brain activity and candidate clips.
 [[bioRxiv 2025](https://www.biorxiv.org/content/10.1101/2025.04.07.647335v1)]

-> For additional video-focused methods that do not rely on multimodal LMMs, see **§5.
+> For additional video-focused methods that **do not** rely heavily on multimodal LMMs or foundation models, see **§5.
 Video and Dynamic Scene Decoding**.

 ---